tc39/notes/es7/2017-01/jan-26.md

 DH: Generally, this can provide security isolation, text editor plugins not affecting the state of the rest of the editor, or server-side rendering running in a fresh space that can be set up properly separately.

-BF: Another thing is using ServiceWorker to avoid redundant evaluation of module loading, and transpilation
+BFS: Another thing is using ServiceWorker to avoid redundant evaluation of module loading, and transpilation

 DH: When you have a realm object, you have super privileges over the realm: you can get its global, evalScript